Please note, all submissions to JDNA must be submitted via our online submission portal.

 - _____Abstract (100-200 words)

-- _____Title page (include article title, author’s names, credentials, professional position, workplace, mailing address, home and work telephone numbers, fax number, and email address).
+- _____Title page (include article title, author’s names, credentials, professional position, workplace, mailing address, and email address, Conflict of Interest statement and any funding).

 - _____Article text (double-spaced throughout, 1 inch margins and headings)